agmeyer4/noaa_csl/README.md

 5. slurm : Folder containing scripts and logs for running the download and regrid scripts on slurm

-6. noaa_csl_dev.ipynb : Jupyter notebook used to develop useful functions for handling this large data archive.
-Shows examples.
-Ongoing development.
+6. ipynbs : folder containing Jupyter notebooks used for illustrating examples, walking through code, debugging, and development.
+A good place to start if you are familiar.

 For those on Utah CHPC, the data archives can be found at /uufs/chpc.utah.edu/common/home/lin-group9/agm/NOAA_CSL_Data.